dobrosketchkun/keysword/README.md

  |    _  ||   |___   |   |   _____| ||   _   ||       ||   |  | ||       |
  |___| |_||_______|  |___|  |_______||__| |__||_______||___|  |_||______|

-You can generate a key pairs of curve25519, P-256 or RSA types from you STRONG password.
+You can generate a key pairs of curve25519, P-256, RSA or bitcoin types from you STRONG password.
 By using branching (basically it's BIP-0032 look-a-like rip-off) and choose a particular number of key pair (up to 100 in default) in the branched state you can defend yourself from rainbow tables attack.
 Curve25519 will be in hex, P-256 and RSA in PEM armor.

 Examples: